finos/symphony-wdk/docs/reference.md

 ## Utility functions

-WDK provides some utility functions that can be used to process data in SWADL.
+WDK provides some utility functions that can be used to process data in SWADL or in [templates](#send-message-content).

 ### Object json(String string)